gaocegege/scala-github-relationship/readme.md

 </figure>

 In the picture, the login name of the user is `gaocegege`.And the command should be `sbt "run-main Main gaocegege"`

+PS: when run the command for the first time, it will takes some time to download the libraries.

 ## Output